mdichev/ECProject/README.md

 These are stored in:
 ````
-Figures Plots and Charts/Multiple times of the day Charts/first_run (or /second_run, etc.)
+/Figures Plots and Charts/Multiple times of the day Charts/first_run (or /second_run, etc.)
 ````